TheMulhima/Lumafly/README.md

 - Loads its modlist from the [official modlinks](https://github.com/hk-modding/modlinks) but that can be changed by providing a custom modlinks URI in the settings tab or via a [command](#commands).
 - Search through the 300+ mods available and narrow down the search by the mod's tags and authors.
 Also allows searching through mod descriptions and [searching by dependency](#search-by-dependency).
 - Display mods that were updated or newly released recently (within the last week/month).
-- For mods not in official modlinks, scarab provides a manually install button which can correctly install  it.
+- For mods not in official modlinks, lumafly provides a manually install button which can correctly install  it.
-- Pin mods by right clicking on a mod to ensure scarab never deletes it.
+- Pin mods by right clicking on a mod to ensure lumafly never deletes it.
-- Share links that run commands in scarab see [commands](#commands) for more info.
+- Share links that run commands in lumafly see [commands](#commands) for more info.
 - Open a mod's global settings file to edit its settings.

 If you want to see what features changed between versions please see the [changelog](https://github.com/TheMulhima/Scarab/blob/master/CHANGELOG.md).